alan-turing-institute/data-safe-haven/processes/provider-overview.md

 The Dataset Provider Representative and Investigator must agree on an Environment classification.

-An initial classification should be made by the Dataset Provider Representative and an appropriate environment instantiated, so that ingress can occur and the remainder of the review can take place.
+An initial classification should be made by the Dataset Provider Representative and an appropriate Environment instantiated, so that data can be brought into it and the remainder of the review can take place.

 This may take some time while the Investigator and Research Manager familiarise themselves with the data, so the Environment should make record of this preliminary phase.